Virtual Keyboard User Interfaces

 What are They?

-An on-screen keyboard (often called a virtual keyboard, a windows on screen keyboard, or a touch screen keyboard) is most often
+An onscreen keyboard (often called a virtual keyboard, a windows keyboard, or a touchscreen keyboard) is most often

-used in Pen, Rugged, Tablet, or Touch screen based computer environments as a replacement for the physical keyboard.
+used in Mobile, Pen, Rugged, Tablet, or Touch screen based computer environments as a replacement for the physical keyboard.
+It can also be found as an alternative or

 users to "type" into an application just as they would with the traditional keyboard by using a mouse or other input / pointing device such as